oxidized-playground/hello-world/readme.md

 **Note:** To uninstall, please see the chapters at the bottom of this guide.

-**WARNING!** If you have an Alten laptop and do not have your own admin rights, YOU ARE NOT ALLOWED TO FULLY UNINSTALL WSL.
-If you don't want to use WSL, you can ignore the devcontainer part of this guide and install rust directly on your system from https://www.rust-lang.org/ If you keep everything default in the installer, you should be able to compile this hello world.
-Don't forget to install the extensions in VSCode.

-**NOTE:** We expect everyone to use the devcontainer as it's the easiest to setup.
-If you deviate from the install guide, please make sure your development environment works before starting the playground.

 ## Prerequisites
 - VSCode
 - Github access